 • In a large mixing bowl, beat butter with sugar until combined, about 2 minutes.
 Add in eggs and vanilla.
 Slowly add flour and baking powder.
 Mix until thoroughly blended.
 Fold in cranberries and pistachios.

 • Bake for 25 minutes.
 Remove from oven.
-Using a pizza cutter or serrated knife, slice biscotti into 12, one inch wide slices.
+Using a serrated knife, slice biscotti into 12, one-inch wide slices.
 Lay each slice on it's side, separating them on the baking sheet.

 • To garnish, dip bottom of cooled biscotti into melted vanilla candy coating.
 Set on parchment paper (candy coating side DOWN) and allow to dry/set.
 Once set (about 15 minutes) store in an airtight container or ziploc bag for up to two weeks.